simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/README.md

 ## Features

 - **7 Row step sequencer**: Written in Rust
-- **Current Pattern Saved**: Current Pattern is saved on Midi stop and loaded at seqeuncer boot.
+- **Current Pattern Saved**: Current Pattern is saved on MIDI stop and loaded at seqeuncer boot.